aleg448/Image-to-speech-AI-solution/Readme.txt

 Are you blind and received an image?
 Would you like to know if it is a cute dog or a chair?
 Upload the image, and we'll tell you!!

-If you are the intended recepient, Hi to the folks at ☆, This app was developed in 8 hours including lunch break and I managed to get it working just in time!
+If you are the intended recipient, Hi to the folks at ☆, This app was developed in 8 hours including lunch break and I managed to get it working just in time!
-I had a few issues getting a mLLM like LLava and scaled back to a more manageable model "vit-gpt2-image-captioning"
+I had a few issues getting a mLLM like LLava and scaled back to a more manageable model "vit-gpt2-image-captioning" This model unfortunately was not able to run the imaginative part of the task and so we only get an imaginative description.
+With more time my next approach would be to get  a more imaginative LLM running with the text input to create a story, Cheers!

 This application is built using Python and Flask to create a web framework.